Is The Kenya Flower Industry Dying a Slow Death?

 And that includes the most recent campaigns and demonstrations spearheaded by a Dutch human rights group, Hivos, against Kenyan flowers.
 The group urges consumers to boycott produce grown in worker abusive environments.
 Thanks to a few rogue companies that have earned the industry a bad reputation.

-Kenya is, therefore, compelled to implement the National Compliance Mechanism that seeks to bring all growers under a strict code of conduct that will see violators denied the export licence.
+Kenya is, therefore, compelled to implement the National Compliance Mechanism that seeks to bring all growers under a strict code of conduct that will see violators denied the export license.

 Good news for all employees that have suffered from brutal management systems I guess.